Acceptable use agreement

-- Any person who uses a University of Maine’s electronic communication system or computer resources.
+Any person who uses a University of Maine electronic communication system or computer resource.

 The account issued to you by Information Technologies shall be used only in the manner described below.
-Violations of these rules may be cause for referral of the matter to the appropriate University judicial body or to the Department of Public Safety.
+Violations of these rules may be cause for referral of the matter to the appropriate university judicial body or to Police Department.

 - The account shall be used only by the person to whom it is issued.
 You are responsible for the actions of anyone using your account.